 Shared Instances

-When running more than one WordPress installation on the same Redis instance, it’s highly recommended to use a separate Redis database for each site.
-If several sites must share the same database, use a unique prefix for each site.
+When running more than one WordPress installation on the same Redis instance, each site must use a separate Redis database.
+Using prefixes is strongly discouraged because cache flushes will affect all sites sharing the same database, regardless of prefix.

 1. Using Databases